 Winter: November to February

-Winters in Canada are pretty fierce, but they’re also beautiful.
+Winters in Canada can be fierce, but they’re also beautiful and the locals really know how to make the most of them.
 Eastern Canada, Montreal and Toronto in particular, see several inches of thick snowfall, bringing a real magical feel to the region.
-The Rockies are largely inaccessible for hikes and non-cramponed exploration, but if you’re looking for a skiing vacation, British Columbia is where it’s at.
+The Rockies are transformed into a winter playground of horse-sleigh rides, ice climbing and snowshoeing.

 Best places to visit in winter: